 - Stencils – adding stencils to painted furniture is a great way to create a unique look.
 Make sure to only use a small amount of paint to avoid bleeding.
 Using too much paint will cause the paint to bleed under your stencil and look messy.
-Click here for how to paint furniture and add STENCILs.
+Click here for How to Create Fabulous Painted Furniture with Stencils.

 Painting Furniture with a Paint Sprayer